ShirazAdam/microsoft-sqlserver-2022/README.md

 5. Switch to Windows containers from the docker desktop options.
 6. From Windows PowerShell run 'docker-compose up'.
 7. Connect to Microsoft SQL Server 2022 Developer or Express Edition using Microsoft SQL Server Management Studio (https://learn.microsoft.com/en-gb/sql/ssms/download-sql-server-management-studio-ssms) with the following details:
-    * server name for Developer Edition 'localhost,3341'
+    * server name for Developer Edition 'localhost,3341' or set the port mapping to 1433 to use 'localhost'.
-    * server name for Express Edition 'localhost,3342'
+    * server name for Express Edition 'localhost,3342' or set the port mapping to 1433 to use 'localhost'.
+    * Please note that the port must be different for localhost if you have a local instance of SQL Server running or running multiple versions/editions.
-    * username as 'sa'
+    * username as 'sa'.
-    * password as 'blaBlaBlaPass1!'
+    * password as 'blaBlaBlaPass1!'.
 8. Databases created will be stored locally using volumes:
-    * For Developer edition: 'D:\databases\developer\'
+    * For Developer edition: 'D:\databases\developer\'.
-    * For Express edition: 'D:\databases\express\'
+    * For Express edition: 'D:\databases\express\'.

 Unofficial Microsoft SQL Server 2022 Developer Edition for Windows container build 16.0.4145.4 with CU15.
 This should also work for other editions of SQL Server but I have not tested the other versions.